Pixboost/website-hugo-theme/site/content/blog/png-to-next-gen-conversion/index.md

 | {{< figure src="people-lossy-zoom.png" alt="zoomed in lossy image" title="Lossy WebP - 100Kb" >}} | {{< figure src="people-lossless-zoom.png" alt="zoomed in lossless image" title="Lossless WebP - 108Kb" >}} |

-The lossless version is exactly the same as original, and we could see that lossy image became smoother and also have some artifacts around red notebook and shadow from sweater.
+The lossless version is the same as the original, and we could see that the lossy image became smoother and also have some artifacts around the red notebook and shadow from the sweater.

 The conclusion for us here was - 8Kb doesn't worth quality loss, and we would prefer **lossless compression over lossy** in this case.